TLeonardUK/TLeonardUK.github.io/_posts/2022-06-09-reverse-engineering-dark-souls-3-networking-part-4.md

 # Establishing Connections

 Each side of the connection maintains a sequence-number, this sequence number is sent in the sequence field of the header.
 When a packet is recieved an acknowledgement (```ACK```) packet is sent back to the sender containing the sequence number contained in the recieved packets header.
-If one side of the connection doesn't recieve an acknowledgement of a packet it sent, then after a certain amount of time it will attempt to resend it.
-After a certain amount of resends fail the connection is considered broken.
+If one side of the connection doesn't receive an acknowledgement of a packet it sent, then after a certain amount of time it will attempt to resend it.
+After a certain amount of re-sends fail the connection is considered broken.

-Each side of the connection also keeps track of the next sequence number it expects to recieve from the other side, if it recieves a packet with an older sequence number than expected it assumes its ```ACK``` of that sequence number got lost and resends it, if it gets a sequence number greater than what it expects then it assumes its missed a packet and waits for the older packet to be resent.
+Each side of the connection also keeps track of the next sequence number it expects to receive from the other side, if it receives a packet with an older sequence number than expected it assumes its ```ACK``` of that sequence number got lost and re-sends it, if it gets a sequence number greater than what it expects then it assumes its missed a packet and waits for the older packet to be resent.

 This allows us to maintain both a reliable stream of packets, as well as keeping them ordered.

-However before any of this will work we need to syncronize sequence numbers so that both sides of the connection know what the other sides sequence number is.
+However before any of this will work we need to synchronize sequence numbers so that both sides of the connection know what the other sides sequence number is.

 This is done by a sequence of packets known as a handshake.
 If you've ever read about the TCP three way handshake, then this will look very familiar.

 [![UDP Handshake](/assets/images/posts/ds3os_4/handshake.png)](/assets/images/posts/ds3os_4/handshake.png)

-Sequence numbers tradtionally start out as randomized, though its not strictly neccessary, in this example the clients sequence numbers start at 1 and the servers at 1000.
+Sequence numbers traditionally start out as randomized, though its not strictly necessary, in this example the clients sequence numbers start at 1 and the servers at 1000.

-- The client first sends a ```SYN``` (Syncronize) packet to the server with their sequence number in it.
+- The client first sends a ```SYN``` (Synchronize) packet to the server with their sequence number in it.
-- The server then sends back an ```SYN_ACK``` (Syncronize Acknowledge) packet with their sequence number in it and the sequence number the client sent.
+- The server then sends back an ```SYN_ACK``` (Synchronize Acknowledge) packet with their sequence number in it and the sequence number the client sent.
 - The client then sends back an ```ACK``` (Acknowledge) packet with the ```SYN_ACK```'s sequence number in it.

 At this point both sides of the connection know what the others sequence number is and have acknowledge that they know it.
 At this point the connection can start exchanging data, each side will expect the next packet from the other side to always have a sequence number of sequence+1.